SurfingElectron/foundational-c-sharp/readme.md

 To accomplish this, I declared and assigned values to variables of different data types, performed numeric operations, and used type casting to achieve accurate results.
 I also used Console.WriteLine() and character escape sequences to format the output.
 By breaking the problem down, I were able to build a solution using the skills I learned in the previous modules.

+### Guided project - Calculate final GPA
+My goal was to build an application that takes course information for a student, calculates the overall GPA, and displays the results.

+To accomplish this, I declared and assigned values to variables of different data types, performed numeric operations, and used type casting to achieve accurate results.
+I also used the WriteLine() method and character escape sequences to format the output.

 ## Notes
 ### Floating-point, double, and decimal data type precision
 Float Type  |  Precision     |    Suffix